 These three questions keep your eyes focused on meaningful content marketing KPIs, allowing you to evaluate if blogging is a smart investment of your time and effort.
 If you can’t answer the questions, or the answer to one of them is “no,” your business’s resources are likely better spent on other content marketing efforts, like a content hub strategy.

-Before you can reap the benefits of blogging, which we’ll discuss in the next section, there are two additional factors you should consider.
+Before you can reap the benefits of blogging, which we’ll discuss in the next section, there are two additional factors about how to write a good blog post that you should consider.

 Good Blog Posts Require Time